Skip to content

 A named driver will typically get the same level of cover as the main driver on the car insurance policy, but there may be some policy extensions or benefits that won’t extend to the named driver.

-Policy terms vary, so make sure to read your policy documents carefully to see what you will be covered for as a named driver.
+Policy terms vary, so read the policy documents carefully to see what cover you have as a named driver.

-What are the consequences for driving my parent’s car without insurance?
+What are the consequences of driving my parents’ car without insurance?

 Looking for a car insurance quote?